Skip to main content

 1. Create an approval group and assign workbench members to it.

-2. Configure the approval process
+2. Configure the approval process.

 Any subsequent publishing of the new draft versions will be subject to the current approval requirements.

-Create an approval group and assign workbench members to it
+Create an approval group

 Creating groups is explained in detail in the Group section of the preferences page.